 We can see that messages need to be transmitted to two very different groups of recipients, and for very different purposes:

 For the former messages, fixed signals like semaphores or boards became commonplace, while for the latter ones, telegraphs and bells came into use.

 As my web site focuses on the lineside signals, I will not cover the bell signals and telegraphs here.

 After some development, most of railway administration introduced semaphore signals to indicate whether a train may proceed or must stop.
-In 1856, in the precursor of all railways, the British railways, 70% of all fixed signals were semaphores.
-In Germany, we call these signals Flügelsignale ("wing signals"), for they have arms which can be turned into various positions.
+In Germany, we call these signals Flügelsignale ("wing signals"), for they have arms (in Germany, we call them Flügel - wings), which can be turned into various positions.

 In the Länderbahn era (Epoch I), the semaphore signals in the different German states already looked similar, but they were not yet the same.

 |Länderbahn signals were already similar in appearance, but due to different suppliers and standards there were still differences.|

 A further development was triggered by several factors:

 The German railways did the first test installation of colour light signals in 1928 on the line between Hirschberg and Königszelt in Silesia (the area now belongs to Poland, and the cities are named Jelenia Góra and Jaworzyna Śląska).
 The tests were very successful, since 1959, no new semaphores have been installed, though some are still in operation.
 Position light signals, as they are used by some US American railways, have never been used in Germany (except for some shunting signals like Ra 6...9)